 Name on account must be that of an adult who is currently living in the home.

-Grants can be used to cover security deposits.
+Grants can be used to cover security deposits and reconnection fees.

 Total gross household income must be at or below 200% of the Federal Poverty Income Guidelines.
 Use our Income Calculator, or the chart below, to find out if your gross (before tax) income is within the range of eligibility for the program.